vasudevus/ScoreAppAutomation/README.md

 <img width="700" alt="Extent Report " src="https://github.com/vasudevus/desktop-tutorial/blob/main/Screen%20Shot%202023-04-27%20at%2010.55.51%20AM.png">

-## : Pre-requisite to execute the script:
+## :pushpin: Pre-requisite to execute the script:

 1. Appium server should be up and running
 2. Device should be connected and active